What happens to messages published when no one is listening?

-Message are cached for up to five minutes and limited to the last 100 messages.
-If Storage is enabled for the key set (pub/sub keys), then all messages are stored for as long as that retention is configured for Storage.
+Messages are cached for up to 20 minutes and limited to the last 100 messages.
+If Storage & Playback feature is enabled for the key set (pub/sub keys), then all messages are stored for as long as the configured retention time.
 This allows a client application to get messages (using the history API) that were sent while that client was offline for a long period of time.

 Did you find it helpful?

 Can you please tell us how we can improve this article?